joeferg425/RECTFDEMOS/ctfs/ctf4/CTF4_README.md

     ![flag bytes 2](readme_files/ctf4_flag_byte_string2.png)

 - Apply the [XOR](https://en.wikipedia.org/wiki/Exclusive_or) function to each byte of this sequence using the operand defined in `param_5`.
+This can be done using your scripting language of choice, a calculator, or use an [online xor tool](https://xor.pw/)

     If you XOR'd correctly, you have the flag.